 2. 3D Reconstruction: The Vision Engine aligns features in overlapping images to calculate camera position and generate a sparse 3D point cloud of the project.
 This 3D reconstruction aids in alignment and informs deeper analysis.

 3. Big Data Visualization: The practice of rendering visual representations of large, complex datasets, making them easier to digest and analyze.
-There’s a great example in this TED talk, where an MIT researcher (and former colleague of our three founders) describes how he recorded 90,000 hours of home video and worked the data to plot how and when his infant son learned new words.
+There’s a great example in this TED talk, in which an MIT researcher (and former colleague of our three founders) describes how he recorded 90,000 hours of home video and worked the data to plot how and when his infant son learned new words.

 The technology behind OpenSpace’s patent-pending algorithms—which are similar to the perception and navigation AI systems behind self-driving cars—is the culmination of nearly two decades of combined research and development using these foundational technologies.

 The team first began working in computer vision and big data back visualization back at MIT, where they were earning their PhDs.
-Over the last three years, our team of PhDs and Masters of Science from MIT, CalTech, Stanford and Berkeley has been focused on adapting these algorithms for the construction industry.
+Over the last three years, our team of PhDs and Masters of Science from MIT, CalTech, Stanford, and Berkeley has been focused on adapting these algorithms for the construction industry.

 In a few years’ time, we believe that having access to the corpus of data captured by the Vision Engine will be table stakes at construction sites, and building records will be queried and explored just as easily as people search the web.